Lateralus: Background

 Just as Salival was initially released with several errors on the track listing, early pressings of Lateralus had the ninth track incorrectly spelled as "Lateralis".
 The original title of "Reflection" was "Resolution" before being changed three months prior to the album's release.

 The track listing is altered on the vinyl edition, with "Disposition" appearing at track 8.
 Because of the long running time, the double vinyl edition could not be released like the disc since the songs would not fit on each disc side in that order.
 By moving "Disposition" to an earlier point, the sides were balanced and could fit the material.
-However, this edit breaks the segue that occurs between "Disposition" and "Reflection", which, along with "Triad", are linked together on the tracklist.
+This edit breaks the segue that occurs between "Disposition" and "Reflection", however, which, along with "Triad", are linked together on the tracklist.

 Two of the singles from the album, "Parabola" and "Schism", are featured in the video game Guitar Hero World Tour.

 The insert is translucent and flips open to reveal the different layers of the human body.
 Disguised in the brain matter on the final layer is the word "God".
-The artwork was done by artist Alex Grey, who would later design the 3D edition cover for the followup to Lateralus, 10,000 Days.
+The artwork was done by artist Alex Grey, who would later design the 3D edition cover for the followup to Lateralus, 10,000 Days and a major part of the artwork for Tool's fifth studio album Fear Inoculum.

 Composition and content

 Drummer Danny Carey sampled himself breathing through a tube to simulate the chanting of Buddhist monks for "Parabol", and banged piano strings for samples on "Reflection".
 "Faaip de Oiad" samples a recording of a 1997 call on Art Bell's radio program Coast to Coast AM.
 "Faaip de Oiad" is Enochian for The Voice of God.

 "Disposition", "Reflection", and "Triad" form a sequence that has been performed in succession live with occasional help from various tourmates such as Mike Patton, Dave Lombardo, Buzz Osborne, Tricky, and members of Isis, Meshuggah, and King Crimson.

 The title track, "Lateralus", incorporates the Fibonacci sequence.
 The theme of the song describes the desire of humans to explore and to expand for more knowledge and a deeper understanding of everything.
 The lyrics "spiral out" refer to this desire and also to the Fibonacci spiral, which is formed by creating and arranging squares for each number in the sequence's 1,1,2,3,5,8,... pattern, and drawing a curve that connects to two corners of each square.
-This would, allowed to continue onwards, theoretically create a never-ending and infinitely-expanding spiral.
+This would, allowed to continue onwards, theoretically create a never-ending and infinitely expanding spiral.
 Related to this, the song's main theme features successive time signatures 9/8, 8/8, and 7/8.
 The number 987 is the sixteenth integer of the Fibonacci sequence.

-"Eon Blue Apocalypse" is about Adam Jones's Great Dane named Eon, who had died from bone cancer.
+"Eon Blue Apocalypse" is an instrumental piece in-between "The Grudge" and "The Patient".
 The track "Mantra" is the slowed-down sound of Maynard James Keenan gently squeezing one of his cats.